bryanlimy/ViV1T/README.md

 The codebase repository has the following structure.
 - Check [data/README.md](data/README.md) for more information about the dataset and how to store them.
 - [runs/](runs/) contains model checkpoints and their training logs.
-  - You can download the model checkpoints used in the Sensorium 2023 challenge at [TODO-ADD-URL]().
+  - You can download the 5 model checkpoints used for our submission in the Sensorium 2023 challenge at [huggingface.co/bryanlimy/ViV1T](https://huggingface.co/bryanlimy/ViV1T).
 ```
 .
 ├── LICENSE